aspose-svg/Aspose.SVG-Products/svg/en/net/base64-encoder/image-to-base64/_index.md

 {{<section steps>}}
 ---
-h2: Steps to Convert BMP to Base64 in C#
+h2: Steps to Convert Image to Base64 in C#
 ---

-1. Open a BMP image to convert.
-Use the ReadAllBytes(`path`) method to open the BMP image and read the contents of the file into a byte array.
+1. Open an Image to convert.
+Use the ReadAllBytes(`path`) method to open the PNG Image and read the contents of the file into a byte array.
 1. Initialize a new instance of the [SVGDocument](https://reference.aspose.com/svg/net/aspose.svg/svgdocument/svgdocument/#constructor) class.
 1. Use the [CreateElementNS(`namespaceURI, qualifiedName`)](https://reference.aspose.com/svg/net/aspose.svg.dom/document/createelementns/#createelementns) method of the SVGDocument class to create an image instance.
 The `namespaceURI` sets the reference to W3C SVG specification.
 The `qualifiedName` must contain the string tag name of the image element.
-1. Convert BMP to Base64.
+1. Convert Image to Base64.
 Call The ToBase64String(bytes) method to convert an array of 8-bit integers to its equivalent string representation encoded in base64 digits.
 1. Add the image element into the SVG document using [AppendChild(`node`)](https://reference.aspose.com/svg/net/aspose.svg.dom/node/appendchild/) method.
 1. Call the [Save(`path`)](https://reference.aspose.com/svg/net/aspose.svg/svgdocument/save/) method to save the SVG document.